Mustapha

 Written by Freddie Mercury

 From the Electronic Arts videogame, Queen: The eYe.
-This edit features the a capella vocal intro to the song, up to but not including "Hey!".
+This edit features Freddie singing the a capella vocal intro to the song, ending right before "hey!".

 Fat Bottomed Girls (Album Version) 4:16